LAVADOCS/DOCS/protocol-internals/policy.md

 ### &#x20;<a href="#staking" id="staking"></a>

-There are no variables in the staking contract. **TIME** and **MEMOries** are always redeemable 1:1, and profits are always distributed equally through rebase.
+There are no variables in the staking contract. **LAVA** and **sLava** are always redeemable 1:1, and profits are always distributed equally through rebase.